Automorphism groups of affine varieties and their Lie algebras: -quasihomogeneous and flexible affine varieties

 \subsection{$\Aut$-quasihomogeneous affine varieties}

-\begin{defn} We say that a variety $X$ is \emph{$\Aut$-homogeneous} (resp. \emph{$\Aut$-quasihomogeneous}) if $\Aut(X)$ acts transitively on $X$ (resp. acts on $X$ with an open orbit). \end{defn} This notion and the following characterizations of $\Aut$-quasihomogeneity for smooth affine surfaces are due to Gizatullin \cite{Giz71b}.
+\begin{defn} We say that a (not necessarily affine) variety $X$ is \emph{$\Aut$-homogeneous} (resp. \emph{$\Aut$-quasihomogeneous}) if $\Aut(X)$ acts transitively on $X$ (resp. acts on $X$ with an open orbit). \end{defn} The following characterizations of $\Aut$-quasihomogeneity for smooth affine surfaces are due to Gizatullin \cite{Giz71b}.
 This was extended to normal affine surfaces by Dubouloz \cite{Dub04}. \begin{thm} Let $X$ be a normal affine surface $X$ non-isomorphic to $\AA^1 \times (\AA^1\setminus\{0\})$.
-Then the following are equivalent: \begin{itemize} \item $X$ is $\Aut$-quasihomogeneous; \item there are two effective $\Ga$-actions on $X$ with distinct general orbits; \item $X\cong \bar X\setminus D$ where $\bar X$ is a smooth projective surface and $D\subset {\rm reg}(\bar X)$ is a reduced divisor with simple normal crossings, which consists of a chain of smooth rational curves. \end{itemize} \end{thm} Notice that many, but not all, smooth Gizatullin surfaces are $\Aut$-homogeneous.
-Among $\Aut$-homogeneous normal affine surfaces, homogeneous spaces of algebraic groups constitute a narrow subset; these were completely classified by Gizatullin \cite{Giz71a} and Popov \cite{Pop73}, see also \cite[Theorem 4.8]{KPZ17}.
+Then the following are equivalent: \begin{itemize} \item $X$ is $\Aut$-quasihomogeneous; \item there are two effective $\Ga$-actions on $X$ with distinct general orbits; \item $X\cong \bar X\setminus D$ where $\bar X$ is a normal projective surface and $D\subset \bar X$ is a reduced divisor with simple normal crossings contained in the smooth locus $ {\rm reg}(\bar X)$ of $\bar X$, which consists of a chain of smooth rational curves. \end{itemize} \end{thm} Notice that many, but not all, smooth Gizatullin surfaces are $\Aut$-homogeneous.
+See Gizatullin \cite{Giz71a} and Popov \cite{Pop73} for a list of normal affine surfaces that are (quasi)homogeneous spaces of algebraic groups; see also \cite[Theorem 4.8]{KPZ17}.

+In higher dimensions there is a classification of $\Aut$-homogeneous affine toric varieties and complete toric varieties, see \cite{Arz18b}; cf. also the recent preprint \cite{ArZa23}.